drand/FIPs/FRCs/frc-00yy.md

 ## Simple Summary

 Presently, drand randomness can be retrieved on the FVM via the `prevrandao` opcode.
 A limitation of this is that users and miners know this randomness in advance of the next block being mined, allowing users to submit or not submit transactions, and miners to include or not include transactions, based on precomputation of future actor state.
-This FRC proposes an FVM function for retrieving the randomness for the current block to eliminate the drawbacks of pre-knowledge of the randomness in FVM actors.
+This FRC proposes an FVM function for retrieving the randomness for the current block to ease the drawbacks of pre-knowledge of the randomness in FVM actors.

 ## Abstract